Jimmy Paredes: New York Yankees

+On July 31, 2010, at the trade deadline, the Yankees traded Paredes with Mark Melancon to the Houston Astros in exchange for Lance Berkman.
+The Astros subsequently assigned Paredes to the Single–A Lexington Legends of the SAL.

-The Astros assigned Paredes to the Lexington Legends of the SAL.
-After the season, the Astros added Paredes to their 40-man roster to protect him from the Rule 5 draft.
+On November 19, 2010, the Astros added Paredes to their 40-man roster to protect him from the Rule 5 draft.
 He signed a one-year, $414,000 deal before the season started.
-He started the 2011 season with the Corpus Christi Hooks of the Class AA Texas League, where he was an All-Star, splitting time at second and third base, batting .271 with 29 steals and 41 runs batted in (RBIs).
+He started the 2011 season with the Corpus Christi Hooks of the Double–A Texas League, where he was an All-Star, splitting time at second and third base, batting .271 with 29 steals and 41 runs batted in (RBIs).

-Houston Astros and the waiver wire

-On August 1, 2011, the Astros promoted Paredes to the major leagues to play third base, replacing the struggling Chris Johnson.
+On August 1, 2011, the Astros promoted Paredes to the major leagues for the first time to play third base, replacing the struggling Chris Johnson.
 In his first major league at bat, Paredes hit a two-run triple, becoming the first player in franchise history to triple in his first major league plate appearance.

-In 2012, he batted .189, and in 2013 he batted .192.
+In 2012, he played in 24 games for the Astros, and batted .189/.244/.230 with three RBI and two stolen bases.
+The following season, Paredes made 48 appearances for Houston, hitting .192/.231/.248 with one home run, 10 RBI, and four stolen bases.

+Kansas City Royals

 After the 2013 season, the Astros removed Paredes from their 40-man roster, placing him on waivers.
-He was claimed by the Miami Marlins.
+He was claimed by the Miami Marlins on November 4, 2013.
 He was designated for assignment on February 7, 2014.

-On February 15 he was claimed off waivers by the Baltimore Orioles.
+On February 15, Paredes was claimed off waivers by the Baltimore Orioles.
 On February 17, he was claimed off waivers by the Kansas City Royals.
-On May 28, 2014, while playing for the Triple-A Omaha Storm Chasers, Paredes had an 8-RBI game in which he hit for the cycle.
+On May 28, while playing for the Triple-A Omaha Storm Chasers, Paredes had an 8-RBI game in which he hit for the cycle.
+In 65 games for Omaha, he hit .305/.332/.457 with five home runs, 36 RBI, and 17 stolen bases.
 The Royals designated Paredes for assignment on July 16, after trading for Jason Frasor.